usaid-cs/yesterday-i-learned/biology.md

+1. Extreme dehydration can occasionally make your hand skin peel off.
+1. [Minoxidil](https://en.wikipedia.org/wiki/Minoxidil) (basically what Rogaine is) works by opening potassium channels in hair follicles, which... although not well understood, theoretically allows greater availablity of nutrients to hair follicles.
+Minoxidil happens to also cause temporary hair loss, called "shedding".
+1. Sarcopenia is to muscle [what osteopenia is to the bone](https://www.nytimes.com/2018/09/03/well/live/preventing-muscle-loss-among-the-elderly.html).
+1. [Leukorrhea](https://en.wikipedia.org/wiki/Leukorrhea) is thick, yellowish, or whitlish vaginal discharge.
+1. Bamboo is technically a grass.
+1. Bats pee on themselves every single time.
+1. [Marburg virus disease](https://en.wikipedia.org/wiki/Marburg_virus_disease), with symptoms exactly like ebola, is incurable, with a death rate of 90%.
+1. [Only the migratory generation of monarch butterflies live for months](http://www.flightofthebutterflies.com/life-cycle/), where they can travel from the US to Mexico in just one generation.
+The rest of them live for four to six weeks.
+"While all monarch butterflies carry the DNA to make this long journey, it is only this southern flying generation that is triggered by various external factors in the fall to become a Super Butterfly."
+1. Bonsai plants are just normal plants that can't grow.
+The main root is cut off, and their pots are small on purpose.
 1. Almost 30% of the body's [basal metabolic activity](https://en.wikipedia.org/wiki/Basal_metabolic_rate) belongs to the liver.
 1. Japanese salespeople claim that their [black rice vinegar](https://en.wikipedia.org/wiki/Rice_vinegar) (黒酢, kurozu) is a healthy drink.
 1. To raise metabolic rate, [drink cold water](https://www.healthline.com/nutrition/10-ways-to-boost-metabolism#section1).